 Avoid this by making the process easy for customers to understand.

 But not only that, make it simple for your customers to sign up to as well.

 Artificial intelligence is helping companies craft more personalized loyalty programs.
-When companies invest in these technologies, they equip themselves with the tools to offer a more proactive service.
+When companies invest in these technologies, they equip themselves with the tools to offer more proactive service.

 The rewards you provide should make financial sense for your business, whilst simultaneously offering something your customers want.
-Whether you choose to offer your customers discounts on future purchases, free rewards, or even a combination of the two, always remember the most important rule: The rewards have to offer value to the customer.
+Whether you choose to offer your customers discounts on repeat purchases, free rewards, or even a combination of the two, always remember the most important rule: The rewards have to offer value to the customer.